Introduction: How to Pitch With Proper Mechanics

 Sidearm - releasing the ball at a horizontal angle (link to image: https://en.wikipedia.org/wiki/Sidearm)

 Step 7: Deceleration / Follow-Through

-Bring your pitching arm down slowly so it doesn’t come crashing against your body.
-Lean your body in and kick your back leg outwards or upwards to complete the follow-through.
+Bring your pitching arm down slowly so it doesn’t crash against your body.
+Lean your body in and kick your back leg upwards to complete the follow-through.
 This helps maintain balance so you don’t fall towards one direction.

 Step 8: Putting It All Together